Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Pre-Disaster Communication and Energy Planning and Warning

 \subsection{Lessons Learnt and Recommendations}

-In the literature, the terms \enquote{in disaster} and \enquote{post disaster} are often used interchangeably, and we cannot identify a clear distinction for pre-disaster scenarios based on the technologies observed.
-First, it is important to note that this distinction should be made during the development of technologies.
+In the literature, the terms \enquote{in disaster} and \enquote{post disaster} are often used interchangeably, while the “pre-disaster” phase is frequently underrepresented or not clearly distinguished based on the technologies discussed.
+It is important to emphasize that this distinction should be considered during the development and classification of relevant technologies.
 In pre-disaster scenarios, there are already energy producers that promote sustainability, although for earthquake scenarios, there are not many specific solutions available.
 Integrating cutting-edge technologies like \ac{GIS}, remote sensing, \ac{IoT}, and \ac{AI} into disaster management plans is crucial for effective disaster management.
 These technologies offer real-time data, enhance understanding of current situations, and improve early warning systems, proving their essential value in disaster preparedness and response.

-\textit{Ad hoc} networks and UAVs are crucial for pre-disaster communication planning.
-They can create flexible, quickly deployable communication channels, ensuring a continuous flow of information among emergency responders, local communities, and other stakeholders, even in the most challenging environments.

-\ac{IoT} and \ac{WSN}s can be used to plan for and warn about disasters by providing real-time data and analysis that can help us understand the situation, identify hazards, and create early warning systems, such as for critical infrastructure like gas and oil refineries.
+Ad hoc networks and UAVs are crucial for pre-disaster communication planning.
+They can create flexible, quickly deployable communication channels, ensuring a continuous flow of information among emergency responders, local communities, and other stakeholders, even in the most challenging environments. \ac{IoT} and \ac{WSN}s can be used to plan for and warn about disasters by providing real-time data and analysis that can help us understand the situation, identify hazards, and create early warning systems, such as for critical infrastructure like gas and oil refineries.
 Although \ac{IoT} and \ac{WSN}s hold great promise for disaster management, the variety of \ac{IoT} devices and the need for centralized gateways present challenges, particularly in large-scale disasters.
 Managing these diverse systems requires innovative solutions, such as decentralized \ac{NFV} and \ac{SDN}-based \ac{IoT} gateway architectures.

-Social media and \ac{AI} are becoming more important in predicting, responding to, and managing disasters.
-Social media helps with early warnings and coordinating relief efforts because it's real-time, and AI helps make better decisions by analyzing data in real-time.